 Plasterboard Repair – How to fix loose drywall anchor

-3. Pull out the nylon cord and fix the 2 side retaining screws.
-Remove the centre screw.
-Pull away the loose plasterboard.
-Make good with polyfilla.
+3. Finishing the Fixing: Afterward, pull out the nylon cord and install the two side retaining screws.
+Then, remove the center screw and pull away the loose plasterboard.
+Use polyfilla to repair the area.

 Plasterboard Repair – How to fix loose drywall anchor